 As an example, if you have 1-2 years of experience working in a health club or fitness studio, you will be able to make an easier and quicker decision, than someone with 10-15 years of experience.
-Reason being is quite simple: There are an abundance of entry level positions compared to management/leadership positions available.
+The reason being is quite simple: There is an abundance of entry-level positions compared to management/leadership positions available.

 Additionally, if you are hooked on fitness and see yourself with a career in the industry, then early on, it is easier to make decisions that may involve some risk.
 You may not have a mortgage yet and you may not have additional mouths to feed, etc.

 Did I say RISK?
 Yes, I did.
 Any career move regardless of your position involves risk.
 You may be enamored with a competitor.
 You love their facilities, their marketing is slick, and everyone seems to be making great money and happy as can be.
 You say to yourself, “I want to be part of that company”.
 Sounds good but….

 Below is an exercise you can do to help you minimize your risk versus making an emotional decision regardless of your time in the field or position.
 In any career change, you want to minimize the turbulence in your life.